EnCirca/enc-bond-gatsby/content/pages/faq/index.md

 Our reporting will scan millions of blockchains for your trademark and inform you of your trademark’s status as either claimable, already registered, or available for registration across the major blockchain alternative roots.
 With each result, EnCirca is here to help you take action.

-**Who runs Altroots.com?**
+**Who runs AltRoots.com?**

-Altroots is a service of EnCirca, Inc. EnCirca was founded in 2001 in Boston, Massachusetts and is an ICANN-Accredited domain name registrar.
+AltRoots is a service of EnCirca, Inc. EnCirca was founded in 2001 in Boston, Massachusetts and is an ICANN-Accredited domain name registrar.
 EnCirca is a leader in brand protection for both Web2 and Web3 domain names.
 EnCirca’s founder previously led development for the leading Web2 trademark research platform.